tusktenon/exercism-javascript/README.md

 ## Practice Exercises

 These are meant for students who've completed Learning Mode or otherwise acquired basic language proficiency, and vary considerably in length and difficulty.
+Unlike the learning exercises, the list below is not exhaustive.

+### Bob

+More regular expression practice.
+Also, `switch (true)` can be [a succinct alternative](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch#an_alternative_to_if...else_chains) to an `if...else` chain.

+### Book Store

+A tricky problem that can be solved with recursion. `Array` transformation methods (`map`, `filter`, `reduce`, `sort`) allow for a fairly concise solution.

+### Gigasecond

+A simple introduction to `Date` objects.

+### Pangram

+Four possible solutions using `Array` methods, a `Set`, or a bit field.